- What are Special Studies Courses?

 · will receive a P/NP grade

-· can not receive any credit towards major requirements
+· can not receive any credit towards major requirements - there are no exceptions

 Click here for more information about Special Studies course enrollment.